Friedrich Froebel invented the term 'kindergarten'. His legacy continues to inspire new generations of early childhood educators.

 The story of the Froebel Trust

-The Froebel Trust is the only grant making charity in England which specialises in funding early childhood research, promoting early education and developing Froebelian practice.
+Celebrating 180 years of kindergarten, the Froebel Trust is the only grant making charity in England which specialises in funding early childhood research, promoting early education and developing Froebelian practice.
 Have a look at our latest Annual Review to find out more about our work.

 The Froebel Trust is founded as a registered charity in England, emerging from The Incorporated Froebel Educational Institute, the beginnings of which had been established back in 1892.
 In 2013 The National Froebel Foundation closes and becomes part of the new Froebel Trust.